What to do, why and when

 It may require some adjustments to what you eat (Diet and Nutrition); your physical activity (Exercise); and the way you manage a few other aspects of your life (Other priorities for good health).

-The extent of these adjustments will depend upon your age and current health, so there are dedicated sections that deal with what you can expect, and what proactive steps need to be taken, for each age group: 20s; 30s; 40s; 50s; 60s; 70s; 80s and 90s.
+The type, and extent, of these adjustments will depend upon your age and current health, so there are dedicated sections that deal with what you can expect, and what proactive steps need to be taken, for each age group: 20s; 30s; 40s; 50s; 60s; 70s; 80s and 90s.

 1.2 You may feel healthy now but how long will it last?